vapor-community/PassKit/Sources/Orders/Orders.docc/OrderData.md

 You'll want to create a model middleware to handle the creation and update of the order data model.
 This middleware could be responsible for creating and linking an ``Order`` to the order data model, depending on your requirements.
 When your order data changes, it should also update the ``Order/updatedAt`` field of the ``Order`` and send a push notification to all devices registered to that order.

-See <doc:DistributeUpdate> for more information on how to send push notifications.
+See <doc:DistributeUpdate#Push-Notifications> for more information on how to send push notifications.

 ```swift
 import Vapor